slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Politicians don’t get educated, they get bought.
 To reduce corruption diminish people involved on analogic processes.

-> *'Morality is the way that we would like the world to be, economics is the way that the world actually works.' -- Steven Levitt*

 > *'Favors granted always become defined as rights.' -- Saul Alinsky*

 > *'To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
 There must be both cooperation and competition between people in the same society.
 There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one.'*